hamid-kamalpour/jsdbcore/README.md

-# JSDbCore

-A full client-side javascript database library.

-JSDbCore is a library created to simplify the new Html5 javascript database API's.<br>
-It uses Html5 technologies like IndexedDb and WebSql to implement a easier client-side database API, enabling web apps to run totally offline.

-This is a start, so only the indexeddb api is partially complete.

-*This technologies are experimental, so could apper some bugs and the api change with the time.<br>
-*Check the browser compatibility before try.

-## QuickStart

-Before try this examples you need to load the JSDbCore libray in your application.
-Try this:
-<pre><!-- Load the script in your web app
-	<script type="text/javascript" src="path_to_jsdbcore.js_file"></script>
---></pre>

-Replace the path_to_jsdbcore.js_file for the path to the JSDbCore.js file.

 #### Setup your database

 The first thing you have to do is setup your database configuration.
-Lest create a database that will be used in the following examples.
+Let's create a database that will be used in the following examples.
 This examples use as base a noSQL database, if you want to know more how objects are storage in a database, search for noSQL and indexedDb